What Uptime Monitoring Actually Means and Why It Matters

 When to Add a Third-Party Monitoring Service

 A self-hosted monitoring script works well for internal checks and small deployments.
 It has a fundamental limitation, though.
 If the server running your monitoring script loses network connectivity, it reports all services as down even when they are running fine.
-This creates a blind spot.
+This creates a blind spot exactly when you need visibility most.

 Third-party monitoring services run checks from multiple geographic locations.
 They can alert you when your entire server is unreachable, not just when individual services fail.
 Popular options include UptimeRobot, Pingdom, and HetrixTools, which provide HTTP monitoring, DNS checks, SSL validation, and alerting through email, SMS, and webhooks.